tldr-pages/tldr/scripts/pdf/README.md

 Generating the PDF is as simple as running

-    python3 render.py <path-to-pages-directory> <color-scheme>
+    python3 render.py <path-to-pages-directory> -c <color-scheme>

+Complete information about the arguments can be viewed by running

+    python3 render.py --help

-The first argument is mandatory, while the second argument is optional.
-The following color-schemes can be specified-
+The color-schemes that can be specified are

-    solarized-light
-    solarized-dark

-If none is specified, the PDF will be rendered with the default color-scheme.

-Example - `python3 /home/username/tldr/pages/ solarized-dark`

-## To-do

-- [x] Include OS information

-- [ ] Add an index page for easier navigation
+* `solarized-light`
+* `solarized-dark`